-Enter a mobile phone number here & click "Send SMS" to instruct the logger to send you an SMS test message.
+Enter a mobile phone number here & click <<Send SMS>> to instruct the logger to send you an SMS test message.

-7. If you click the "Data Collection" tab you will now see a set of tools for downloading data from your logger for later uploading to the data server.
+you 7.
+If click the <<Data Collection>> tab vou will now see a set of tools for downloading data your logger for uploading to the data server.
 It can also be of assistance for diagnosing problems.

 - a.
 From the Download size selection, choose how much data you wish to retrieve, from everything the logger has stored to any unsent data since the last time the logger called in. - b.
-Click "Download" and the data will commence downloading.
-If you wish to stop the process, click "Abort" and the download will cease. - c.
+Click << Download>> and the data will commence downloading.
+If you wish to stop the process, click << Abort>> and the download will cease. - c.
 A small chart will now be displayed showing the data downloaded.
 By using your mouse to draw boxes in the graph area you can zoom into areas of interest.
 Click the small circles at the end of the drag bars to zoom out.
 By hovering your mouse over the points on the graph, you will see the exact value recorded.

 d.
 If your logger is in a location where GPRS communication is not possible, you can now upload the data when you are next connected to the internet.
-Simply click "Post files" and all the data you have downloaded to your PC will be uploaded in one go.
+Simply click <<Post files>> and all the data you have downloaded to your PC will be uploaded in one go.
 If you are downloading more than one logger in a route, all data is stored and transmitted together.
-If you decide that you do not wish to post the data you have downloaded, click the "Empty postbox" button to remove the downloaded data from your PC.
+If you decide that you do not wish to post the data you have downloaded, click the <<Empty postbox>> button to remove the downloaded data from your PC.